-2.3 Public questions
+3.3 Public questions

 Members of the public wishing to submit questions to the Board of Directors meeting will be required to submit these in writing by close of play the day before the meeting.
 The Chair will have the discretion to accept questions at the meeting if appropriate.
-Questions / statements must not relate to any information defined as confidential under Section 1 (2) of the Public Bodies (Admissions to Meetings) Act 1960, unless the matter relates to a person's personal circumstances where that person has given their consent to is being raised at a public meeting.
+Questions / statements must not relate to any information defined as confidential under Section 1 (2) of the Public Bodies (Admissions to Meetings) Act 1960, unless the matter relates to a person's personal circumstances where that person has given their consent to it being raised at a public meeting.
 The Chair's ruling on the appropriateness of the question / statement is final.
 The Chair will reserve the right to respond to questions in writing if time does not permit these questions to be answered in the meeting.

-2.4 Calling Meetings
+3.4 Calling Meetings

-Ordinary meetings of the Board of Directors shall be held at such times and places as the Board of Directors may determine.
+Ordinary meetings of the Board of Directors shall be held at regular intervals at such times and places as the Board of Directors may determine.

 Meetings of the Board of Directors may be called by the Secretary or by the Chair at any time.

-Meetings may also be called by at least one-third of the directors who given written notice to the Secretary specifying the business to be carried out.
-The Secretary should send a written notice to all directors within seven days of receiving such a request.
-If the Chair or Secretary refuses to call a meeting after such a request one-third or more directors may forthwith call a meeting.
+Meetings may also be called by at least one-third of the directors who are eligible to vote, giving written notice to the Secretary specifying the business to be carried out.
+The Secretary should send a written notice to all Directors within seven days of receiving such a request.
+If the Chair or Secretary refuses to call a meeting after such a request one-third or more of Directors who are eligible to vote may forthwith call a meeting.

-2.5 Notice of Meetings
+3.5 Notice of Meetings and Business to be Transacted

-Before each meeting of the Board of Directors of the Trust, a notice of the meeting, specifying the business proposed to be transacted at it, shall be delivered to every director, or sent electronically or by post to the usual place of residence of such director, so as to be available at least three clear days before the meeting.
+Before each meeting of the Board of Directors of the Trust, a notice of the meeting, specifying the business proposed to be transacted at it, shall be delivered by email or equivalent electronic means to every Director, or by post to the usual place of residence of such Director, so as to be available at least three working days before the meeting.

 A notice shall be presumed to have been served one day after posting.
-Lack of service of the notice on any director shall not affect the validity of the meeting.
+Lack of service of the notice on any Director shall not affect the validity of the meeting.

-In the case of a meeting called by directors in default of the Chair, the notice shall be signed by those directors and no business shall be transacted at the meeting other than that specified in the notice.
+In the case of a meeting called by Directors in default of the Chair, the notice shall be signed by those Directors and no business shall be transacted at the meeting other than that specified in the notice.